Legal positivism: Thomas Hobbes and Leviathan

-Thomas Hobbes, in his seminal work Leviathan, postulated the first detailed notion of law based on the notion of sovereign power.
-As Hampton writes, "law is understood [by Hobbes] to depend on the sovereign's will.
+Thomas Hobbes, in his seminal work Leviathan, offered the first detailed theory of law as based on sovereign power.
+As Jean Elizabeth Hampton writes, "law is understood [by Hobbes] to depend on the sovereign's will.
 No matter what a law's content, no matter how unjust it seems, if it has been commanded by the sovereign, then and only then is it law."
 There is, however, debate surrounding Hobbes's status as a legal positivist.

 Jeremy Bentham

-The English jurist and philosopher Jeremy Bentham is arguably the greatest historical British legal positivist.
+The English jurist and philosopher Jeremy Bentham was arguably the greatest British legal positivist.
 In An Introduction to the Principles of Morals and Legislation, Bentham developed a theory of law as the expressed will of a sovereign.
-In 'A Fragment on Government', Bentham made a distinction between the following types of people:
+In 'A Fragment on Government', Bentham distinguished between the following types of people: